I’m not going to lie to you – we want you as a client.

 Google has a tool that’s available for free that shows the average monthly search volume for keywords that you enter.

-To access this, you have to sign in to AdWords (if you don’t have an AdWords account you can create one for free – https://adwords.google.com) and select “Tools” and then “Keyword Planner”.
+To access this, you have to sign in to Google Ads (if you don’t have a Google Ads account you can create one for free – https://ads.google.com/) and select “Tools” and then “Keyword Planner”.

 When you’re on the Keyword Planner you then have to select “Search for new keywords using a phrase, website or category”, input your keywords and then click “Get ideas”.